The Need for Clean Energy

 To check out more MEA incentives, click here.

 With the passage of HB 1558/SB966, Virginia is emerging as a new solar state.
 The extensive bills call for sweeping clean energy measures, providing a base for more future targets to come.
 One of the main points of the legislation in to increase renewable capacity by calling for the construction of 5,000 MW of solar & wind facilities in the state.
 Additional Virginia incentives:

 - Virginia Property Tax Exemption for Solar Equipment

 - Energy Efficient Buildings Tax Exemption

-For more information on Virginia’s solar incentives click here for the Virginia DEQ website.
+For more information on Virginia’s solar incentives click here for the Virginia DMME website.

 State and local incentives change frequently.
 Ask one of our knowledgeable staff members about further incentives that may apply for your site